CodeReclaimers/btce-api/README.md

     Returns a list of Trade instances.
 Each Trade instance has members trade_type (either "bid" or "ask"), price, tid (transaction ID?), amount, and date (a datetime object).

+    getChatMessages() - Retrieve the chat messages currently visible on the main page.
+The messages are returned as a list of tuples: (message ID, user, time, text).

 The TradeAPI class in the btceapi module accesses the trading API, and requires the key and secret values (found under "API Keys" on the Profile page).
 The